akanksha007/mail_notification/README.md

 # mail_notification
 App which pops up a notification on new mail (desktop version).
-Development using python and uses library parser, time,pynotify
+Developed using python and uses library parser, time, pynotify